mathandy/simple-imshow/README.rst

-**python-imshow**
+**simple-imshow**
 #################

 **What it does:**

-Reads and displays an image from a url, local filename, PIL image object, `numpy.ndimage object`, or any object type scipy.misc.imread supports directly.
+Reads and displays an image from a url, local filename, PIL image object, `numpy.ndimage object`, or any object type scipy.misc.simread supports directly.
-Also contains an `imread` function that will return the image as a `numpy.ndarray`.
+Also contains an `simread` function that will return the image as a `numpy.ndarray`.

 I've had to look up how to display an image in this context or that too many times.
 This is an attempt to remedy that.